 About a month ago, we reported that a review of the DMCA put forth the possibility of jailbreaking ones phone without breaking anti-circumvention laws (though this is under a set of specific circumstances).
 A court also ruled that the act of circumvention in and of itself does not constitute infringement.

 It was a very interesting development and it’s what made a recent report on Slashdot interesting as well.
 The posting suggested that Apple is trying to patent (through the “Systems And Methods for Identifying Unauthorized Users of An Electronic Device” patent) the ability to remotely disable jailbroken phones.
 Unfortunately, that wasn’t really true going through both links in the report.
-First was the link to the patent application where the only mention of a jailbroken phone was way to tell if a phone was stolen.
+First was the link to where the only mention of a jailbroken phone was way to tell if a phone was stolen.
 There doesn’t appear to be anything about Apple disabling jailbroken iPhones, but it does discuss what Apple wants to do with phones that have been stolen and used by “unauthorized” users.
 We looked at the other article, the Arstechnica article, and nothing in the article says that Apple is trying to patent the ability to disable jailbroken phones.
 The patent was filed February 19, 2009.

 All this doesn’t make the patent uninteresting though.
 Here’s the first statement of claim: